The Interrupted Journey: Production

 Tony Havelock-Allen was running a production company, Constellation Films.
 Daniel Birt was an editor who wanted to direct and brought Interrupted Journey to the company.
-Havelock-Allen was married to Valerie Hobson at the time and he also felt the movie might make a good vehicle for Richard Todd who had just become a star with The Hasty Heart.
+Havelock-Allen was married to Valerie Hobson at the time and he also felt the film might make a good vehicle for Richard Todd who had just become a star with The Hasty Heart.
 The producer later recalled:

 I didn't think much of the project, but if you have a company you have to do something, because the money keeps on going out.
 It had no success at all, however.
 Daniel Birt was obviously not going to be a great director; editors can always make films but only the very talented ones can make good films.

 The film was originally known as The Cord.
 Todd was borrowed from Associated British Pictures.

 To help accurately portray officers of the Plymouth City Police, Havelock-Allan wrote to the Chief Constable, Mr J.F.
 Skittery, asking for advice on the design of police uniforms.
 Skittery responded by compiling a small hand-written book containing photographs of clothing, helmets, badges and equipment, and enclosed enough helmet badges, collar badges and buttons to supply all of the cast in the film who would be portraying Plymouth City Police officers.

+The railway scenes were shot at Longmoor in Hampshire.
+The film includes a train crash occurring after someone pulls the emergency cord, as had happened in the Winsford train crash the previous year.

 Reception

+Box office

+The producer's share of receipts were £107,000.